Last Update: 4/14/21

 (4) Estates, interests, claims, or charges arising out of a title transaction which has been recorded subsequent to the effective date of the root of title;

-(5) Recorded or unrecorded easements or rights, interest or servitude in the nature of easements, rights-of-way and terminal facilities, including those of a public utility or of a governmental agency, so long as the same are used and the use of any part thereof shall except from the operation hereof the right to the entire use thereof;
+(5) Recorded or unrecorded easements or rights, interest or servitude in the nature of easements, rights-of-way and terminal facilities, including those of a public utility or of a governmental agency, so long as the same is used and the use of any part thereof shall except the operation hereof the right to the entire use thereof;

 (6) Rights of any person in whose name the land is assessed on the county tax rolls for such period of time as the land is so assessed and which rights are preserved for a period of 3 years after the land is last assessed in such person’s name;

 (7) State title to lands beneath navigable waters acquired by virtue of sovereignty;

 (8) A restriction or covenant recorded pursuant to chapter 376 or chapter 403; and